 - Our research shows that for every $1 invested in affordable housing, there is a $3 benefit to the community due to worker retention, educational benefits, enhanced human capital, health cost savings, reduced family violence and crime.
 It is an investment in both essential infrastructure and people.

 - In addition to helping our community’s most vulnerable members, the project will also create more than 70 jobs in construction and dozens of ongoing jobs in housing and community services.

 - This project will deliver multiple jobs across a number of sectors, including direct and indirect full-time equivalent jobs in the construction phase as well as permanent, part-time and flexible clinical jobs and maintenance jobs.

 - We also commit to the employment of people with lived experience of homelessness to inform the design and development process.

-- As part of the consultation process, we will implement Aboriginal consumer engagement processes to ensure that consumers are involved in the development of culturally appropriate design and service delivery models.
+- As part of the consultation process, we will implement Aboriginal engagement processes to ensure that the development of culturally appropriate design and service delivery models are integrated.

-- Each unit will include a bedroom, kitchenette and ensuite bathroom.
+- Each studio apartment will include a bedroom, kitchenette and ensuite bathroom.
 It will also include a rooftop space and garden/green area and internal communal space that promotes interaction amongst the residents.

 City of Melbourne and Victorian Government partnership – improving coordination of homelessness services